mir-jalal/mir-jalal/README.md

 ___

 ## 👋 Hello, folks!
 My name is Mir Jalal Hashimli and I'm a Software Developer / DevOps Engineer.
-I'm Software Engineering Student at University of Tartu and currently looking for a job.
+I'm Software Engineering Student at University of Tartu.

 ## 📲 You can find me on: